-I have 9 of the best Paleo Tigernut flour recipes right here for your convenience – but what is Tigernut flour anyway?
+I have 9 of the best Paleo tigernut flour recipes right here for your convenience - but what is it anyway?
 Well, that is a very good question.
-A Tigernut is a small root vegetable which is native to northern Africa or the Mediterranean and is actually nut-free.
+A tigernut is a small root vegetable that is native to northern Africa or the Mediterranean and is actually nut-free.

-- It is a prebiotic, which is great because it helps feed the good bacteria in your tummy
+- Is a prebiotic, which is great because it helps feed the good bacteria in your tummy

-- It is also high in iron, zinc, potassium, magnesium, and vitamins C and E
+- Is high in iron, zinc, potassium, magnesium, and vitamins C and E

-- You can generally use a 1:1 ratio when adapting recipes with this flour.
+- Can generally be used at a 1:1 ratio when adapting recipes with this flour.

-- Tigernuts are also high in fiber; they contain 40 percent of the fiber you need each day.
+- Is high in fiber; they contain 40 percent of the fiber you need each day.

-- Tigernut flour has a slightly sweet flavor, plus a somewhat nutty flavor, so it is good for baking desserts because you can add less sugar.
+- Has a slightly sweet flavor, plus a somewhat nutty flavor, so it is good for baked goods because you can add less sugar.

-- It also works well in combination with other flours and starches like almond or coconut flour, oats and arrowroot starch etc.
+- Works well in combination with other flours and starches like almond flour , coconut flour , oat flour and arrowroot starch etc.

-- Because Tigernut flour has a crunchy, sweet texture and flavor it is good in baking recipes like pie crusts and cookies, brownies or pancakes.
+- Has a crunchy, sweet texture and flavor it is good in baking recipes like pie crusts and cookies, brownies or pancakes.

 - It can be hard to find and can be expensive (like three times the cost of some other Paleo flours).